Springwood High School

 Society and Culture introduces students to the disciplines of psychology, sociology and anthropology.
 The Personal Interest Project, worth 40% of the HSC, teaches students valuable research skills.

-Studies of Religion is where students are able to explore the nature and impact of the major religions in our world today: Islam, Christianity, Buddhism, Judaism and Hinduism.
+Studies of Religion is where students can explore the nature and impact of the major religions in our world today: Islam, Christianity, Buddhism, Judaism and Hinduism.